fps/TackleboxModeling.jl/README.md

 - Add audio level calibration info to the models
 - Evaluate cheaper to compute nonlinearity (cheaper than tanh) (done: x / sqrt(1 + x^2))
 - Experiment with tone shaping controls between layers
+- Implement model loading from e.g. json-files instead of hardbaking them into the plugin

 # License